-Based on the foregoing, I find that Premiere engaged in agriculture as an agricultural employer at all relevant times within the meaning of Section 1140.4(a) and (c) of the Act, employing Cruz and others, as agricultural employees within the meaning of Section 1140.4(b) to perform portions of its agricultural operations.
-For these reasons, I further find that the ALRB has jurisdiction to hear and resolve the dispute presented pursuant to Section 1160, et seq., of the Act.
+Based on the foregoing, I find that Miyasaka engaged in agriculture as an agricultural employer within the meaning of section 1140.4(a) and (c) of the Act at all relevant times, employing Magaña and others, as agricultural employees within the meaning of section 1140.4(b) to perform portions of its agricultural operations.
+For these reasons, I further find that the ALRB has jurisdiction to hear and resolve the dispute presented here pursuant to § 1160, et seq., of the Act.

-Furthermore, based on Premiere's direct involvement in international and interstate commerce on a scale unquestionably well beyond any de minimis amount, I find that the Federal Arbitration Act (FAA) applicable to the consideration of its arbitration agreements at issue here.
+Furthermore, based on Miyasaka's direct involvement in international and interstate commerce on a scale unquestionably well beyond a de minimis amount, I find that the Federal Arbitration Act (FAA) would be applicable to the consideration of the arbitration agreements at issue here.
 9 U.S.C. §§ 1-16.